DiscoverPet Sitter Confessional

 Description

 Pet Sitter Confessional is the go-to podcast for pet sitters who want to grow, learn, and feel seen.
-With over a decade of experience, Meghan and Collin share the real, behind-the-scenes life of professional pet sitting—from funny mishaps and tough lessons to business insights and personal stories.
-Each week, they interview fellow sitters and industry pros to explore what it really takes to thrive in pet care.
+Having run a pet sitting and dog walking business since 2012, Meghan and Collin share the real, behind-the-scenes life of professional pet sitting—from funny mishaps and tough lessons to business insights and personal stories.
+Each week, they also interview fellow sitters and industry pros to explore what it really takes to thrive in pet care.
 Whether you're just starting out or a seasoned pro, you'll find support, inspiration, and a community that truly gets it.
-Your story belongs here, too.
+Your story belongs here, too!

 Reverse